 We started our walk in the Old Market located in a cobbledstone plaza that has been the heart of Roseau for 300 years.
 It has been a site of political forums, executions, slave market, etc. Today, it’s a marketplace for local crafts and souvenirs.

-We then walked around the city aimlessly and enjoyed the colorful sights we saw at every turn as well as the friendliness of locals who would stop to ask us, “Is everything alright?”
-We guess that’s how they say hello.
+We then walked around the city aimlessly and enjoyed the colorful sights we saw at every turn as well as the friendliness of locals who would stop us to ask, “Is everything alright?”
+We guess that’s how they say “hello.”

 We hope you enjoyed the colorful walk around Roseau with us.